New & Used Dodge Grand Caravan: In Depth

 GET A FREE PRICE QUOTE

-The Dodge Grand Caravan has been around for more than thirty years, making it one of the longest running minivans available in the U.S. Although there aren’t short wheelbase or all-wheel drive models available anymore, Chrysler has sharpened the focus of the Grand Caravan, continuing its legacy as a family car for the brand and market.
+The Dodge Grand Caravan has been around for more than three decades making it one of the longest running minivans available in the U.S. Although there aren’t short wheelbase or all-wheel drive models available anymore, Chrysler has narrowed the focus of the Grand Caravan, continuing its legacy as a family car for the brand and market.

 Today the Grand Caravan doesn't have a lot of rivals; the Honda Odyssey, Toyota Sienna, and Nissan Quest are the closest, while the Ford Flex comes close to offering that kind of flexibility, albeit with hinged rear doors.
 Then there's the Mazda5, which is a sporty-driving minivan, and essentially the size that U.S. minivans used to be.Read our full review of the 2014 Dodge Grand Caravan for more information, including pricing with options.
 You can also compare the 2014 Dodge Grand Caravan to its competitors.